olutosinbanjo/Hello_World_dpcpp/README.md

 5. Machine Learning: [Example : Developing decision solvers for low power systems - robots](https://www.intel.com/content/www/us/en/developer/articles/success-story/oneapi-toolkits-machine-learning-algorithms-robots.html)

 ***I would like to point out this interesting paper I found that evaluates the performance of DPC++ against CUDA* and OpenMP.
 It was worth my reading time!
-Brilliant work and its open source!
-[Evaluation of Intel's DPC++ Compatibility Tool in heterogeneous computing](https://www.sciencedirect.com/science/article/pii/S0743731522000727)***
+Brilliant work and its open source! - [Evaluation of Intel's DPC++ Compatibility Tool in heterogeneous computing](https://www.sciencedirect.com/science/article/pii/S0743731522000727)***

+# Tools for Following this tutorial

+*hhhh
+*jjjj

 # References